michd/CarGo/readme.md

 Syntax
 ------

 One command per line.
 You can use conditionals either as one-liners or as blocks.
-Nested blocks are not yet supported.

 Conditional one-line examples: